Last Updated: October 31, 2019 1:32:59 PM PDT

 This HCP must be preapproved by the principal investigator prior to beginning any work with this material.

-An employee may wish to declare her pregnancy (or intent to become pregnant) so Environment, Health and Safety (EH&S) can address possible reproductive hazards in her workplace, and provide information about safe work practices for her physician’s approval.
+An employee may wish to declare pregnancy (or intent to become pregnant) so Environment, Health and Safety (EH&S) can address possible reproductive hazards in the workplace, and provide information about safe work practices per physician’s approval.

 Declaration of pregnancy is voluntary and all information relating to the pregnancy is strictly confidential.